Black Beauty (1971 film): Filming

-The film was shot on location in Ireland and Spain.
+The film was shot over eight weeks on location in Ireland and Spain, four weeks each.

 Reception

+The Monthly Film Bulletin wrote: "An appealing film, unfussily taking the switches from gypsy romance to circus comedy to frontier adventure in its animal-loving stride.
+Director James Hill plays the assorted episodes for all they are worth; and if the story appears a little thin at times – reflecting the simple-minded didacticism of Anna Sewell's original – it at least has the comparative advantage of not being told entirely from the equine viewpoint, while in the swirl of events there is little chance for its downtrodden hero (any of the five of him needed for different portions of the story) to steal the show.
+Even so, adults indifferent to animals may find the sentimental journey just a little hard to take."

 Roger Ebert was overall complimentary of the film, and believed the re-telling of the book remained true to the original aims of the author, although changing the actual biography of the horse.
 According to Ebert, James Hill's version of Black Beauty is "more than just an animal movie."
 Ebert was also generally complimentary of the human actors, although he panned the performance of Mark Lester as Joe.
 He gave the film three out of four stars.

 A review in The New York Times also commented on the major plot changes, but called the movie "uncommonly interesting, handsome and sometimes quite marvelously inventive".
 The review praised the atmosphere of the movie and the performances of several actors in secondary roles, but called the performances of Mark Lester and Walter Slezak "utterly pedestrian".

+Variety felt that the "trouble" with the film was "obvious":

+In their attempt to please all audiences, in too many different lands, the filmmakers had to ride off in all directions at once.
+If the heavies in the story hammed up their parts, they probably intended to suit the Spanish taste.
+Besides that bombast, an oversweet saccharin streak of German “heart and soul” oozes through the picture.
+Still another element, quite foreign to the original story, was unsuccessfully aimed at Yank preferences.
+To some extent, this charming horse saga emerges as a rough-riding Western.